jt495/IS117-A03/README.md

 - Enter local path name

 ### Using Webstorm to **Push** a File to **Github**
-1. Create a Webstorm file
+1. Open Webstorm and create a Webstorm file
 - Go to File -> HTML -> HTML 5 OR File -> Stylesheet
 2. Add files to **Git**
 - Add to Git dialog box opens